-The software experience, however, is mediocre.
-Even if Amazon rushed the Scribe out to meet the 2022 holiday season, it still had years to develop a more robust note-taking experience.
-The absence of digital stylus gestures or features and the lack of handwriting recognition are objectively inexcusable nowadays.
-Especially when other e-ink tablets offer them.
-Then there are the arbitrary and convoluted restrictions around the different book and document formats.
-Amazon is keeping its promise of rolling software updates with new features, though, and will likely drop the Scribe’s price many times over the course of the next months.
-Those would certainly make it more appealing.
+The software experience, which started as mediocre, is now finally up to par.
+It’s clear that Amazon rushed the Scribe out to meet the 2022 holiday season, then spent the first half of 2023 rolling out updates to add essential note-taking features.
+The absence of digital stylus gestures or smart objects and the limited handwriting recognition are the only remaining drawbacks now.
+The onus is on Amazon to add these as soon as possible because other e-ink tablets already offer them.
+Then there are the arbitrary and convoluted restrictions around different book and document formats.
+Amazon is clearly keeping its promise of rolling software updates with new features, though, and will likely drop the Scribe’s price many times over the course of the next months.
+All of that would certainly make it more appealing.

 The Kindle Scribe is an e-book reader first and foremost, with some basic note-taking features in tow.
 Don't think of it the other way around.

-But if you want a better stylus experience and you know you’ll be jotting down notes and annotating documents more than reading books, you should look at the reMarkable 2 ($299) or Supernote ($415).
-If you want a more open ecosystem with access to more Android apps, you’re better off with the Onyx Boox Note Air 2 Plus ($499.99) or the very high-end Onyx Boox Tab Ultra ($599) — or potentially the HUAWEI MatePad Paper (€499 at Huawei) if you don’t mind side-loading APKs.
+But if you want a better stylus experience and you know you’ll be jotting down notes and annotating documents more than reading books, you should look at the reMarkable 2 ($279) or Supernote ($415).
+If you want a more open ecosystem with access to more Android apps, you’re better off with the Onyx Boox Note Air 2 Plus ($449.99) or the very high-end Onyx Boox Tab Ultra ($499 at Amazon) — or potentially the HUAWEI MatePad Paper (€499 at Huawei) if you don’t mind side-loading APKs.

 My personal take

 It’s funny how an objectively frustrating device can also be one I am delighted to use every day.
-During my weeks with the Kindle Scribe, I found myself constantly wishing it could do more, because what it does now, it does so well, and I just love using it.
+During my early weeks with the Kindle Scribe, I found myself constantly wishing it could do more, because what it did then, it did so well, and I just loved using it.

-My aunt, a retired math teacher, and I have been challenging each other with high-school-level math problems and random enigmas and riddles for several weeks.
+My aunt, a retired math teacher, and I were challenging each other with high-school-level math problems and random enigmas and riddles for several weeks.
 It’s a nerdy way of staying in touch while living in different countries.
-Each time there’s a new problem, I just grab the Scribe and start solving away.
-It helps that I can erase and re-write multiple times and send her a clean copy, giving her the illusion that I solved it all in one go.
+Each time we spotted a new problem, I just grabbed the Scribe and started solving away.
+It helped that I could erase and re-write multiple times and send her a clean copy, giving her the illusion that I solved it all in one go.
 Shhhhh, don’t tell her.

 The Kindle Scribe is objectively frustrating in many ways.
 But can you love a disappointing product?
 Oddly, yes.

 The Scribe won me over with those very simple use cases.
-Sure, it’s very basic digital note-taking, but it works for my current use case.
-The new pen styles and any extra features Amazon adds will be the cherry on top of that cake for me.
-E-book annotation, though, is a mediocre experience.
+Then, as more note-taking features were added, it became my go-to digital planner for Android Authority articles.
+I instinctively grab it each time I want to outline a more complex article or keep some notes for a future idea.
+Sure, it’s relatively basic digital note-taking, but it works for my use case.
+E-book annotation, though, remains a mediocre experience.
 The black-and-white display makes annotations barely distinguishable on top of PDFs, and the sticky-note icon is so tiny it’s impossible to spot.
 I’ve started highlighting text and adding a sticky note, just to make it more obvious.

 The display does matter, though, when I’m opening documents, PDFs, or comics.
 The experience is leaps and bounds ahead of the smaller Kindle models.
 This does make me want a colored e-ink Kindle, though.
 We’re still far from that, but I really want to see study books and comic books in color.